 For anime and manga fans, Den Den Town is a shopping haven similar to Tokyo’s Akihabara area.
 You’ll know you’re in the area once you see a huge Taito Station building, one of Japan’s game centres with arcade games and claw machines.

-Thankfully, most of the shops seem to be open as usual and we found ourselves browsing through rows of anime merchandise and books at the three-storey Animate Osaka Nipponbashi.
+We also found ourselves browsing through rows of anime merchandise and books at the three-storey Animate Osaka Nipponbashi here.

 Shinsaibashi-Suji Shopping Street